-One of the biggest positive changes in COVID-related digital health breakthroughs was loosening regulations around CMS reimbursement for telemedicine encounters.
+One of the biggest positive changes–a COVID-related digital health breakthrough–was loosening CMS reimbursement and regulations for telemedicine encounters.
 Practices and payers have also been released (at least for a while) from telemedicine co-pay mandates.
 These changes have allowed tens of millions of Americans to more readily access medical practices virtually.
 This includes the millions of us with chronic inflammatory diseases.
-Indeed, many of us have advocated for years for more telemedicine to improve chronic disease management.
+Indeed, many of us have advocated for years for more telemedicine to improve chronic inflammatory disease management.

 Timing is everything: Teladoc-Livongo